cloudstateio/springboot-support/README.md

 }
 ```

-Then write your main class in the Spring boot style.
+Then write your simple main class in the Spring boot style.
 Uses the **@EnableCloudstate** annotation to tell Spring what to do:

 ```java